Barker Brettell respects your right to privacy and we will treat your personal information as confidential.

 - to ask for the processing of that information to be restricted if the accuracy of that data is contested, the processing is unlawful, the personal data is no longer necessary for the purposes for which it was collected or you exercise your right to object (pending verification of whether there are legitimate grounds for processing);

 Should you have any issues, concerns or problems in relation to your data, or wish to notify us of data which is inaccurate, please let us know by contacting us using the contact details above.
-In the event that you are not satisfied with our processing of your personal data, you have the right to lodge a complaint with the relevant supervisory authority, which is the Information Commissioner’s Office (ICO) in the UK, at any time.
-The ICO’s contact details are available here: https://ico.org.uk/concerns/.
+In the event that you are not satisfied with our processing of your personal data, you have the right to lodge a complaint with the relevant supervisory authority, which is the Information Commissioner’s Office (https://ico.org.uk/concerns/) in the UK, or the Swedish Data Protection Authority in Sweden (https://www.datainspektionen.se/) at any time.

 We use the following cookies: